vykuang/toronto-service-calls-2023/docs/cloudrun.md

   - linked to service account, used to authenticate with other GCP APIs
     - solves dbt docker authentication
   - continuous delivery; configure to automatically deploy new commits
+  - **NOT SET UP FOR RUNTIME PARAMETRIZATION**
+    - must *update* with desired arguments before job execution
+    - having a hard time finding out how to do so with python client

 ## cloud run jobs - a new framework